yuzmaryporras/nest-pokedex/README.md

 ## 📚 Objective

-To progressively learn NestJS by building a Pokémon-style API called "Pockedex", practicing the use of Docker, MongoDB integration, DTOs, and best practices in API development.
+To progressively learn NestJS by building a API called "Pockedex", practicing the use of Docker, MongoDB integration, DTOs, and best practices in API development.s

 ---